The Xometry app works best with JavaScript enabled!

 As a polymer material, TPE combines the characteristics of thermoplastic and thermoset vulcanized rubber.
 Variants of TPE include a range of flexible materials, such as Thermoplastic Polyurethane (TPU), Thermoplastic Polyamide (TPA), and Thermoplastic Copolyester (TPC).
 TPE printed models and prototypes have been used in industries such as automotive and medical.
 TPE has been used in the manufacturing of sports shoes and can also be found in electronics—for example, the plastic casing around some headphone cables or any other application where rubber-like qualities are required.

-What Are the Advantages of TPE Compared to TPU?
+Advantages of TPE Compared to TPU

 TPE has the following advantages when compared to TPU: